geoscixyz/gpg/content/seismic/refraction/seismic_refraction_dipping_layers.rst

 Interpretation when layers are dipping
 **************************************

 Earth layers can often be approximated as planar, but they are rarely horizontal.
 The next level of complication is to assume that the layers have some dip associated with them.
 Consider a single interface which is dipping at an angle \\(\\theta\\) with respect to the horizontal.
 The critical angle is still defined by the angle that an incoming wave must make with respect to the **normal** of the refractor.
-This is shown by the left diagram below.
+This is shown by the diagram below.

 .. figure:: ./images/dip_layer_S_R_schematic1.gif
-	:align: left
+	:align: center
 	:scale: 135 %

 .. figure:: ./images/dip_layer_x_t_lines.gif
 	:figclass: center
-	:align: left
+	:align: center
-	:scale: 100 %
+	:scale: 123 %

 Arrival times of the refracted wave will still appear as a straight line on the travel time plot.
 However, as the refracted wave moves updip the waves have less distance to travel to the surface.
 The travel time is reduced and thus the slope of the line is reduced.
 The velocity recovered from using this slope is called \\(v_{2u}\\), and is called the updip "apparent" velocity.
 This will be larger than the true velocity of the layer.